minhvchp/mongodb-project2-vu-cong-minh/README.md

 🏫 Dormitory Management System

 This project is part of the Advanced Database course.
-It demonstrates how to build a Student Dormitory Management System using ReactJS and MongoDB.
+It demonstrates how to build a Student Dormitory Management System using ReactJS, Redis, Nodejs and MongoDB.

 📁 GitHub Repository: mongodb-project2-vu-cong-minh